viamrobotics/docs/docs/services/data/_index.md

 - Automatically captures data at the rate you specify.
   If your machine restarts, data capture resumes automatically.
-- Securely transfers data to the cloud at the frequency you define.
+- Securely syncs data to the cloud at the frequency you define.
 - Automatically deletes local data after syncing for space management.

 {{< cards >}}